saikast/Stack-Overflow-Survey-Analysis---2022/README.md

 4. Are the highest-paying languages in line with the most practiced languages by the entire workforce?
 5. What languages do respondents want to work with in the future?

+The analysis for the above questions can be found here https://medium.com/@saipriyakasturi121/the-impact-of-programming-language-competence-on-salary-94f737dec22b

 **Conclusion**:

 The Stack Overflow Survey 2022 reveals IT sector language preferences and high-earning programming languages.
 Nonetheless, pay is affected by the experience, job position, and sector.
 To maximize earnings, professionals must learn new programming languages and technologies.
 A strategy and market analysis are required before deciding on a programming language.